Immanuel Bloch: Awards

 In 2005 he was presented with the International Commission of Optics Prize.
 In 2011, he received the EPS Prize for Fundamental Aspects of Quantum Electronics and Optics of the European Physical Society.

 In 2013, Bloch was awarded the Körber European Science Prize and the International Senior BEC Award.
 For the year 2015 he received the Harvey Prize from Israel's Technion Institute.
+In 2024 he received the Stern–Gerlach Medal of the German Physical Society.

 He is a member of the German Academy of Sciences Leopoldina and an external member of the Canadian Institute for Advanced Research.